giuntim/EZAlert.me/README.md

 This repo contains samples for the following platforms/languages:

-- PHP
+- php: various alert sending PHP samples
-- Python
-- Unix command line:
---- CURL
---- wget
---- fetch (for FreeBSD)
+- python: sample of alert sending in Python (for both Pyton 2.xx and 3.xx)
+- perl: sample of alert sending in Perl
+- command_line: various samples to use on Unix command line (Linux, Bsd, OsX) using CURL, wget, fetch
+- contrib: user-contributes scripts (Zabbix integration)

 Get more info about EZAlert.me at: https://ezalert.me